blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 ![TypeScript Intellisense in action]({{ site.baseurl }}/images/react-native/sqlite-offline/typescript-in-action.png)

-VS Code is able to give us intelligent tooltips about the SQLite native plugin because we installed it's type declaration file above - which is amazing, and super handy.
+VS Code is able to give us intelligent tooltips (amongst other things) about the SQLite native plugin because we installed it's type declaration file above - which comes in extremely handy, especially when experimenting with a new API.
 We also installed the React and React Native types as part of the [previous article](/blog/2018/10/12/react-native-typescript-cocoapods/), so you will have access to this same intellisense for the entire React and RN APIs.

 ## Build and Run the app